+1047 Student Equity evaluation has been added to the CHC Office of Institutional Effectiveness, Research and Planning Research Calendar.
 During the summer of each year the OIERP will conduct a summative review of the College's progress toward meeting its equity objectives in each of the five focal areas: (1) Access, (2) Course Success, (3) Basic Skills Throughput Rate, (4) Degree/Certificate Completion Rate, and (5) Transfer Rate.
-The results of the analysis will be shared with the SSEEM Committee and the College in the fall and will be used to inform the development of further strategies to eliminate access and achievement gaps, and to identify additional groups that may be disproportionately impacted.
-Equally important, the results will be shared with the appropriate programs to inform the planning and program review process.
-For example, each year the data concerning the math and English basic skills throughput rates will be disaggregated by group and shared with the math and English departments to inform their program reviews.
+The results of the analysis will be shared with the SSEEM Committee and the program review process.
+For example, each year the data concerning the math and English basic skills throughput rates will be disaggregated by group and shared with the math and English departments to